JamesGreenaway/craftcms/README.md

 * `USER_NAME=admin`
 > Sets the username for Craft dashboard.
 * `PASSWORD=password`
-> Sets the password for Craft admin dashboard.
+> Sets the password for Craft dashboard.
 * `DEFAULT_SITE_URL=example.test`
 > Sets the website name inside Craft and is also used to set the `ServerName` for Apache.
 Please omit the `https://` protocol.
 * `COMPOSE_PROJECT_NAME=example`
 > *Important*: This variable serves to set the name of the whole project.
 This useful for when you need to execute docker commands on this container.
-It is also used to set the name of the certificate file therefore it is important to ensure that is matches the same name given to the certificate file.
+It is also used to set the name of the certificate file therefore it is important to ensure that is matches the same name given to the certificates for this site.
 Finally it is also used to set the name of the Traefik routers and Host rules.

 ## Additional Features

 ### Setting up your own custom virtualhost.
 In order to add your own custom virtualhost you can create a file called `virtualhost.conf` inside the project directory.
-It is also possible to add a subdomain, in order for your site to be housed within the `craft/` volume  ensure that your `DocumentRoot` is within `/var/www/html/`.
+It is also possible to add a subdomain, in order for your site to be housed within the `craft/` volume ensure that your `DocumentRoot` is within `/var/www/html/...`.

 ### Building the image with alternative arguments.
 It is also possible to build this image with some additional arguments.
 This can alter some of the lower level setting that are already predetermined.
-In order to add these arguments you need to reference the github repository as a context and add the arguments to the `docker-compose.yml`.
+In order to add these arguments you need to reference the Github repository as a context and add the arguments to the `docker-compose.yml`.
 For example:
 ```
 services:
   craft: